 Day 5 - Vinales / Cayo Jutias After breakfast, drive to the Diego Rivera-inspired Mural de la Prehistoria (approximately 10 minutes).
 Painted on a cliff at the foot of the Sierra de Vinales, the huge eye-catching mural took 18 people four years to finish.
 From here, leave the towering limestone karsts behind as you cycle to the sublime Cayo Jutias, traversing smaller roads through dry and flat farmland, with barely a vehicle to be seen, until you reach the surreal white beaches and pale blue waters of Cayo Jutias.
 After your ride, stretch out on the shoreline and enjoy a packed lunch and fresh juice.
 Then enjoy free time to relax – swim in the warm waters or perhaps walk to the neighbouring beach where the locals often park their beautiful old cars on the sands.
 After some time to soak up the atmosphere, take the support vehicle back to Vinales (approximately 2 hours).
 The rest of the evening is at leisure – why not try one of the many live music venues or salsa the night away.
 Note: In late 2019 the road to Cayo Jutias was closed for repairs with no formal timeframe on it's reopening.
 Until it reopens we will do to a different beach nearby.

 Day 10 - Santa Clara Now that you’ve experienced Cuba’s serene coast and atmospheric towns, today you’ll discover the country’s lush, tropical side at Parque Natural Topes de Collantes.
 This heavily protected nature reserve is a jungle-covered wonderland of limestone mountains, cascading waterfalls, caves, grottoes and incredible flora and fauna.
-Drive to Topes de Collantes (approx. 20km), stopping at Mirador del Escambray to enjoy a fantastic view of Trinidad and the Caribbean, then climb onto the bikes and explore the Guanayara section of the reserve by bike, covering about 40-kilometres on mixed tarmac and gravel terrain, both within and outside of the reserve.
-Make a stop at Mirador del Hanabanilla for sweeping views of Lake Hanabanilla then lunch with the local before a swim in a natural pool with a beautiful waterfall.
-Ride on a further 20kms then board the support vehicle and make tracks for the Che Guevara mausoleum and memorial.
+Drive north of Topes de Collantes (approx. 31km), stopping at Mirador del Escambray to enjoy a fantastic view of Trinidad and the Caribbean, then climb onto the bikes and explore the Guanayara section of the reserve by bike.
+Avoid a long climb and start at the Mirador del Hanabanilla for sweeping views of Lake Hanabanilla before covering about 10-kilometres on mixed tarmac and gravel terrain, both within and outside of the reserve.
+Lunch with the locals before a swim in a natural pool beside a beautiful waterfall then ride on for a further 20 kms before boarding the support vehicle and making tracks for the Che Guevara mausoleum and memorial.
 Check out the bronze statue of Che bearing his rifle and learn about his incredible life before arriving in Santa Clara, where you’ll enjoy an orientation walk with your group leader.
-While mainly downhill today’s ride can be a tough one due to the short sharp inclines – but the views alone make it worth it (and the support vehicle is always there if you want the views without the effort) Riding Distance: about 40 kms/25 miles, in hilly terrain on a mixture of approx. 70% tarmac and 30% gravel roads, with approx. 570m/1870ft of elevation gain

 Day 14 - Havana Your Cuba cycling adventure comes to an end this morning after breakfast.
 There are no activities or cycling planned for the day.
 If you have not already organized a transfer to the airport, your guesthouse can usually arrange one for you – please discuss this with them the day before you need to depart.